111nation/TinyEngine/Docs/README.md

 ### Coordinate Sytem

-The game engine's coordinate system starts from (0,0) which is the top left corner.
+TinyEngine's coordinate system starts from (0,0) which is the top left corner.
 For increasing x values, it refers to points going to the right of the screen from the left.
 For increasing y values, it refers to points going down the screen from the top.

 ## Built-ins